EddyLuten/bhreia.com/docs/deities/dhoutr.md

 ## Worship

 Dhoutr has many followers across Bhreia who congregate in temples commonly found in large population centers.
-There are two main distinguishing features of these temples: first, they are constructed from oily black stone, simply enough named *Black Stone*, and secondly, they host at least two tall pillars per temple on the temple grounds.
+There are two main distinguishing features of these temples: first, they are constructed from oily black stone, simply enough named *[[black-stone]]*, and secondly, they host at least two tall pillars per temple on the temple grounds.

 These fifty-foot pillars are the final destinations for the most devout followers of Dhoutr, the *Santekka*, or *Stylites* in the common tongue.
 The Stylites ascend these pillars and remain seated atop them until they die from starvation.